My property is worth

 The calculation is based on how much your property is currently worth, the outstanding amount on your mortgage and any secured loans that you have.
 The amount of equity shown is only a guide and to get a more accurate calculation you will need to know the exact value of your property, the amount left to pay on your mortgage and any secured loans you have left to pay off.

-Use our mortgage equity calculator to work out the equity in our home and then check if you can get a cheaper mortgage or release money from your home.
+Use our mortgage equity calculator to work out how much equity you have in your home.
+You can then check if you can get a cheaper mortgage, or whether you can release equity from your home.

 Enter how much is left on your mortgage balance.
 You can check your balance by asking your lender, checking your last statement or by signing in to your account on your lender's website.